-Hungary: Another four solar power plants commissioned by Photon Energy4.
-November 2020. / SEE Energy News
+Hungary: Another four solar power plants commissioned by Photon Energy, SEE Energy News

 The power plants are a part of a larger project which envisages the commissioning of ten solar power plants located in Puspokladany in eastern part of Hungary.
 Dutch-based Photon Energy said that it has commissioned a total of six solar power plants in Puspokladany with combined installed capacity of 8.5 MW.